stacks-network/rendezvous/docs/chapter_7.md

 # Quickstart Tutorial

 This tutorial walks you through testing a DeFi lending contract with Rendezvous.
-You’ll see how Rendezvous uncovers subtle vulnerabilities that traditional unit tests miss, and learn how to design property-based tests that expose real bugs in simple smart contracts.
+You’ll see how Rendezvous uncovers subtle vulnerabilities that traditional unit tests might miss, and learn how to design property-based tests that help expose real bugs.

 ## What You'll Learn

-We'll test a simplified DeFi lending contract that allows users to deposit STX and borrow against those deposits.
-This contract hides a subtle bug that passes all traditional tests, but fails under Rendezvous property-based testing.
+You will test a simplified DeFi lending contract that allows users to deposit STX and borrow against those deposits.
+This contract hides a subtle bug that passes all example-based tests, but fails when running Rendezvous property-based testing.

 You’ll learn to: